 Root canal therapy is necessary when the root of your tooth has become infected.
 If the bacteria in your mouth penetrate the enamel and dive into the soft pulp tissues of the tooth, then it can damage the pulp and cause the nerve to die.
 Damaged or dying pulp remnants can lead to tooth infection.
 When this happens, it can be quite painful sometimes.
 Root canal treatment is typically needed when a decayed or cracked tooth allows bacteria access to the internal structures.
 If left untreated, the infection can cause an abscess in the jawbone and the tooth might need to be extracted.
 If you think you might have an infected tooth, please call Engelhardt & Associates at 970-484-4890 right away.
-Dr. Engelhardt and Dr. Ralston will be here to help you.
+Dr. Engelhardt, Dr. Ralston, and Dr. Nelson will be here to help you.

 Symptoms of an infected tooth

 - Extreme sensitivity to cold or hot temperatures

 - Jaw pain

 - A bad taste in the mouth